aquasecurity/starboard/docs/integrations/config-checkers/index.md

 # Configuration Checkers

-Starboard relies on a configuration checker to run variety of checks  on discovered Pods and controllers to make sure they are configured using best practices.
+Starboard relies on a configuration checker to run variety of tests on discovered workloads to make sure they are configured using best practices.

-You can choose a third party configuration checker, which is already integrated with Starboard, or implement your own plugin.
+You can choose any of the included configuration checkers or implement your own plugin.
 The plugin mechanism is based on in-tree implementations of the [`configauditreport.Plugin`][plugin-interface] Go interface.
 For example, check the implementation of the [Polaris plugin].

 These are currently integrated configuration checkers: